Data Governance Analyst

 Working at Thames Water

 Thames Water is a unique, rewarding, and diverse place to work, where every day you can make a difference, yet no day is the same.
-As part of our family, you’ll enjoy fast-tracked career opportunities, flexible working arrangements and excellent benefits.
+As part of our family, you’ll enjoy meaningful career opportunities, flexible working arrangements and excellent benefits.

-So, if you’re looking for a sustainable and successful career where you can make a daily difference to millions of people’s lives while helping to protect the world of water for future generations, we’ll be here to support you every step of the way.
-Together, we can build a better future for our customers, our region and our planet.
+If you’re looking for a sustainable and successful career where you can make a daily difference to millions of people’s lives while helping to protect the world of water for future generations, we’ll be here to support you every step of the way.
+Together, we can build a better future for our customers, our region, and our planet.

 Real purpose, real support, real opportunities.
 Come and join the Thames Water family.
 Why choose us?
 Learn more.